This post may contain affiliate links. See our disclosure policy.

 Haupia is a widely popular Hawaiian dessert that is smooth, creamy, and gelatin-like in texture.
 It’s like little refreshing bites of Hawaii.

-When I lived in Hawaii, haupia was EVERYWHERE and I didn’t mind one bit.
+When I lived in Hawaii, haupia was everywhere and I didn’t mind one bit.
 In fact, I couldn’t get enough of it.
-I loved the Haupia Pie at Ted’s Bakery, haupia ice cream at the Seasider at BYU-H (still my favorite ice cream to this day), haupia-filled malasada’s at Leonard’s, haupia hand pies from McDonalds (please McDonalds, bring this to the mainland!) and even just plain haupia squares from Foodland or the Polynesian Cultural Center.
+I loved the Haupia Pie at Ted’s Bakery, haupia ice cream at the Seasider at BYU Hawaii, haupia-filled malasada’s at Leonard’s, haupia hand pies from McDonalds (please McDonalds, bring this to the mainland!), and even just plain haupia squares from Foodland or the Polynesian Cultural Center on Oahu.
 Haupia just might be the EASIEST Hawaiian dessert you can make, which is awesome because you can always have a little taste of Hawaii in a jiffy no matter where you are!

 What Is Haupia?

-Haupia (pronounced how-pee-ah) is a Hawaiian dessert (or snack) that is made from coconut milk and is traditionally served in little cut squares or as a custard/pudding.
-It can also be used as an ingredient in dessert recipes such as pie, ice cream, hand pies, cake, fruit salad, malasadas…etc. You can add it to just about anything you want to give a little coconut layer to and you won’t be sorry.
+Haupia (pronounced how-pee-ah) is a traditional Hawaiian dessert or snack that is made from coconut milk and is traditionally served in little cut squares or as a custard/pudding, often at luaus.
+It can also be used as an ingredient in dessert recipes such as pie, ice cream, hand pies, cake, fruit salad, and malasadas.
+You can add it to just about anything you want to give a little coconut layer to and you won’t be sorry.

 What’s In Haupia?